danielmarbach/Await.HeadExplosion/Presentation/README.md

  | ConsumeValueTaskProperly |    1000 |  5,075.2 ns | 543.450 ns | 1,602.374 ns |  4,455.4 ns |   1.00 |     0.00 |       - |       0 B |
  |    ConsumeValueTaskCrazy |    1000 |  4,140.6 ns | 211.741 ns |   604.109 ns |  4,201.2 ns |   0.89 |     0.28 |       - |       0 B |

 ## CustomAwaiter

 - Anything can be awaited with the `GetAwaiter` (istance|static) convention
 - Presence of the method (even in the library) makes things awaitable
- - i.ex. allow to await Process.Start
+- i.ex. allow to `await Process.Start`

 ## NotifyCompletion

- - For advanced scenarios 'ICriticalNotifyCompletion' can be used.
+- `ICriticalNotifyCompletion` helps to implement the awaiter pattern
+- `IsCompleted` and `void GetResult()` or `TResult GetResult()` still have to be added by convention
+- `OnCompleted` has to flow the execution context while `OnUnsafeCompleted` doesn't have to

 ## CustomBuilder

 - Category useless knowledge
 - Make fun of your coworkers

 ## MakeFunOfSwissPeople